 New Arrival: 2011 Ford Explorer

-Speaking of the Ford Explorer, the next generation model will be a clean departure from the current model.
+Speaking of the Ford Explorer, the next generation model will be a clear departure from the current model.
 Instead of residing on a truck chassis, the Explorer will be underpinned by a car chassis.
 Thus, the 2011 Explorer will probably lose its SUV designation in favor of CUV crossover utility vehicle.

 Autoblog and some other sites have published spy photos of the next generation Explorer which give the vehicle a more wagon-like appearance, more rounded than the squared off Flex.